Maritime power

-A maritime power is a nation with a very strong navy, which often is also a great power, or at least a regional power.
+A maritime power (sometimes a naval power) is a nation with a very strong navy, which often is also a great power, or at least a regional power.
 A maritime power is able to easily control their coast, and exert influence upon both nearby and far countries.
 A nation that dominates the world navally is known as a maritime superpower.